TokenMix Research Lab · 2026-04-12

 TokenMix.ai provides built-in failover routing across providers.
 One API endpoint, automatic retry with fallback models, and unified billing.
 This eliminates the need to build and maintain multi-provider failover logic in your application code.

-Decision Guide: Which AI API for Your SaaS
+Which AI API Should You Pick for Your SaaS?

 The best AI API for SaaS is not a single model -- it is a strategy.
 GPT-5.4 Mini handles 80% of SaaS AI features at the right cost and reliability level.
 Claude Sonnet 4.6 delivers premium quality for the features that justify its 10x higher price.
 DeepSeek V4 and Gemini Flash serve the budget-conscious segment where cost efficiency drives decisions.